-No matter what climate you’re in or what you like to grow, greenhouse gardening can be as useful and practical as it is fun.
+Starting a Greenhouse can be as useful and practical as it is fun.
+No matter what climate you’re in or what you like to grow, a greenhouse is your friend.
 You can completely manipulate the climate inside your greenhouse and grow anything you’d like.
 You can also turn your greenhouse space into a small sanctuary of gardening bliss.
-Your greenhouse may be a very simple construct, with just enough room for a few plants, or it could be a massive structure, complete with potting benches, tool racks, and maybe even a quaint little table and chair set to relax in.
+Your greenhouse may be a very simple construct, with just enough room for a few plants.
+Or, you could build a massive structure, complete with potting benches, tool racks, and chair sit to relax in.
 Whatever the design, there are some very excellent reasons to start your own greenhouse.

-If you live in a colder climate, or you just want to grow your vegetables all year round, a greenhouse is an excellent option.
-Greenhouse conditions can trap as much heat from the sun as possible inside an enclosed space, and if that still is not warm or bright enough to keep your plants and veggies growing all year, you can supplement this season with grow lights and greenhouse heaters.
+If you live in a colder climate, a greenhouse is an excellent option.
+Greenhouse conditions can trap heat from the sun inside an enclosed space.
+If that still isn’t warm or bright enough, you can supplement this season with grow lights and greenhouse heaters.

-You may choose to start your plants early in a greenhouse, put them back inside late into the fall to keep them from going dormant, or grow them there all year long to give them the warmest climate and most ideal growing conditions possible.
-This is especially valuable for those who love tending their gardens but late thaws and early frosts prevent them from being able to grow anything substantial.
+You may choose to start your plants early in a greenhouse and put them back inside late into the fall to keep them from going dormant.
+Or grow them there all year long to give them the warmest climate and most ideal growing conditions possible.
+This is especially valuable if you love gardening but late thaws and early frosts prevent you from growing some plants.

-Growing your plants in a greenhouse does not mean that pests cannot get inside but it does provide a very significant level of protection from insects, rodents, and other animals.
-A bug infestation is possible in a greenhouse but it’s much less likely when your plants are protected from all sides.
-If one occurs, it can be dealt with swiftly and is not likely to return right away as can often happen in an outdoor garden.
-You definitely don’t have to worry about bigger animals, such as rabbits or deer, snacking on your carefully tended crops.
+Starting a greenhouse does not mean that pests cannot get inside.
+But it does provide a very significant level of protection from insects, rodents, and other animals.
+A bug infestation is possible in a greenhouse, but it’s much less likely.
+If one occurs, it can be dealt with swiftly with organic pesticide.
+And it’s not likely to return right away as can often happen in an outdoor garden.
+You definitely don’t have to worry about bigger animals, like rabbits or deer, snacking on your carefully tended crops.

 Regardless of what your typical weather is like, it’s entirely possible that your area can be hit with a sudden storm, winds, heavy rains, or a drought.
-Many areas have very unpredictable weather patterns while others have pretty mild conditions, but no matter where you live, mother nature can go wild and a greenhouse can protect your plants from any form of nature’s whims.
-The greenhouse will trap warmth and heat but if conditions aren’t what you’d like, you can control the atmosphere with cooling fans, greenhouse heaters, irrigation, and humidifiers.
+Many areas have unpredictable weather patterns, while others have mild conditions.
+But no matter where you live, mother nature can go wild.
+Starting a greenhouse can protect your plants from any form of nature’s whims.
+The greenhouse will trap warmth and heat.
+But if conditions aren’t what you’d like, you can control the atmosphere.
+You can use cooling fans, greenhouse heaters, irrigation, and humidifiers as needed.
 A greenhouse provides you with a space that can be as tropical or as temperate as you’d like it to be.

 The initial cost of building a greenhouse can range from somewhat insignificant to incredibly costly.
-However, depending on the size of your greenhouse and how long you plan to maintain your garden, you may never need to buy another item from the produce section again.
-You may not see savings in the first year or so after you’ve raised your greenhouse but in time, a home grown fruit and vegetable garden will definitely offset the cost of your investment.
+However, depending on the size of your greenhouse, you may never need to buy from the produce section again.
+You may not see savings in the first year or so after you’ve raised your greenhouse.
+But in time, a home grown fruit and vegetable garden will definitely offset the cost of your investment.

-You may have experienced countless shopping trips that started with what you thought was a good produce selection only to get home and realize that half of your strawberries were rotten or you lettuce wasn’t as crisp as you thought it would be.
+You may have shopped what you thought was good produce, only to get home and realize it wasn’t.
+Your strawberries were rotten, or your lettuce wasn’t crisp, for example.
 Growing your own vegetable garden means your vegetables will always be farm to table fresh.
 That doesn’t just mean that your veggies will be crunchier or will taste better, it also means that they will be more nutritious.
 The longer produce is exposed to sun and heat, the more nutrients they lose.
-The freshest veggies will always contain the most vitamins and nutrients and will be the healthiest possible option.
+The freshest veggies always contain the most vitamins and nutrients and are the healthiest possible.

 Knowing how your produce was grown, be it organic soil or non-GMO seeds, is an incredibly important factor for many people.
 When you grow all of your own fruits and veggies you have complete control over their growing conditions and you’ll rest easy knowing exactly what you’re putting into the bodies of your family and yourself.
 You control the pesticides, the seeds, the soil quality, and the water sources.
 You won’t have to speculate or worry that you’re consuming something dangerous when you grow your own produce within a private greenhouse.